thycotic/privman-docs/ui/config/advanced/adv-pm-general.md

 ## Inactivity Timeout

 This settings specifies the maximum allowed time for inactivity when logged into the Privilege Manager console.
 The default is set to 30 Minutes.
+The session token remains active and does not need to be renegotiated when the inactivity timeout happens within the specified session timeout window.

 ## Max Time Skew